python/cpython/Doc/library/itertools.rst

               for element in saved:
                   yield element

-   Note, this member of the toolkit may require significant auxiliary storage (depending on the length of the iterable).
+   This itertool may require significant auxiliary storage (depending on the length of the iterable).

 .. function:: dropwhile(predicate, iterable)